m328pb/uart/README.md

 $$

 - on ATmega328pb uses only USART0
-- library do not use interrupts, just loop until register can accept new data
+- library do not use interrupts, just loop until register can accept new data.
+So for low baud rates it's relatively slow.
+So for example if you want to write to serial everytime you send byte through I2C...expect pauses ;)

 ## usage